I’m a Russian Jew. I was born and raised in New York City. I am proud to be an American. But somehow, I am still a Russian Jew.

 By sharing this pride, Jewish communities may bond over a mutual heritage that surpasses geographic, and socioeconomic differences.

 If the next generation of Jews won’t learn about the past, then an entire chapter in Jewish history will disappear, and the sacrifices made in the name of Jewish perseverance would have been for nothing.

 I consider myself a Russian Jew because I come from a very specific narrative within the history of the Jewish people.
 I was born in a free world because my parents fought to raise me here.
 I have a heritage that I must struggle to remember, keep, and pass on so that the sacrifices of earlier generations won’t be lost.
 It is the responsibility of the Jewish community — and even more so, the Russian Jewish community — to learn and understand our history in order to know where we come from, and thereby have a better sense of where we should being going.
 Thanks to the effort and engagement of the Genesis Philanthropy Group, UJA Federation of New York and other generous funders, there are institutions and programs to support our awareness and growth, if we are willing to acknowledge them.

 After all, no matter what education we receive, what paths we choose, and what we ultimately do with our lives, we will be identified as Russian Jews, whether we agree or disagree, like it or not.
 And it will be our choice, as individuals, to know or not to know about the history of Russian Jewry and the condition of Russian Jews in the world today.
 It will be our chance to celebrate where we come from and what we share.
 And it will be our opportunity to be proud.

-The author received his B.A. from Brandeis University this past spring.
+Julian Olidort author received a bachelor of arts degree from Brandeis University last spring.
 He has accepted a Fulbright Scholarship to Sweden for the upcoming academic year.